 If you have a bachelor’s degree other than those listed above, you must submit additional documentation along with your application so the University can evaluate whether or not you meet the admission requirements.
 Learn about when and how to apply.

 Applicants with a Bachelor's degree in Nanoscience from the University of Copenhagen are directly academically qualified for admission to the MSc Programme in Chemistry.

 Applicants with a Bachelor’s degree in Biochemistry from the University of Copenhagen may also be admitted if their degree includes the following:

 - chemical synthesis

-- physical chemistry
+- physical chemistry (including quantum chemistry and spectroscopy)

-- laboratory teaching, incl. laboratory safety
+- laboratory teaching incl. laboratory safety

-accounting for a total of min.
+The elements must account for a total of min.
 60 ECTS credits.

 The Faculty may also admit applicants who, after an individual academic assessment, are deemed to possess educational qualifications equivalent to those required above.

 When we assess whether you meet the admission requirements for the Master's degree program, Danish legislation only allows us to assess your Bachelor's degree.
 Consequently, you cannot study supplementary courses between Bachelor's and Master's degree programs in order to meet the admission requirements.